roman-milk/roman-milk.github.io/first-kiss.md

+===

- ****** First Kiss Ch.
-02 ****** byStoryTeller07© Monday morning came around too quickly.
+Monday morning came around too quickly.
 Her whole life had changed over the weekend.
 Her husband had left her and she had acquired an ardent young lover.
 For the first time in her life she let go in bed, and in the kitchen too!
 Never before had she been so experimental and wanton, and it was down to Max.
 How could a young eighteen year old do that to her?

  Max came into the kitchen looking sleepy.